Access to records under the Archives Act – Fact sheet 10

 How much do I have to pay?

 There is no charge for obtaining access or for applying to the Archives to review our decision.
 If you appeal to the AAT, an application fee will apply.
-Payment is required if you want copies of records.
+Payment is required if you want the Archives to provide copies of records.
+See Fact sheet 51 – Copying charges.

 Why is information withheld?